 Armed with this information, the activist visited 10 Teaching Centres to examine the kits only to find that none of the kits displayed any company logo.
 In three centres, the kits were found to be empty and the contents of seven kits in other centres were of a cheaper quality than mentioned in the quality specifications.
 This scandal has been highlighted in the local newspapers.
-But no action has been initiated by the district administration so far.
-The activist now plans to send a complaint along with documentation of his findings to the ILO and the vigilance authorities of the Madhya Pradesh Government.
+The district administration conducted an inquiry and ordered the supplier to refund Rs.
+80,000/- to the exchequer.
+RTI can be used as an effective tool to monitor spending of the tax payer's money.

-78 MP Soochana Adhikar Abhiyan (2006).
+78 MP Suchana Adhikar Abhiyan (2006).